-Resource utilization is usually viewed in terms of food species size (Schoener, 1974) with each species in a predator guild adapted to exploit a particular sized species of prey.
-Large species of predator exploit large species of prey and vice versa.
+Resource utilization is usually viewed in terms of food species size (Schoener 1974), with each species in a predator guild adapted to exploit a particular size of prey species.
+Large species of predator exploit large species of prey, and vice versa.
 That is, each species in a guild is able to displace other species from a particular portion of the resource space by virtue of it being better adapted to exploit that particular species of prey in that resource space.

 Ladybirds feed on a wide range of prey of different sizes.
-Generally the size of each species reflects the size of their prey, with those feeding on mites being small and those feeding on chrysomelid larvae large (Dixon & Hemptinne, 2001).
-Aphidophagous species, however, all exploit aphids as food but there appears to be no association between the size of aphidophagous predators and that of the species or age structure of the aphid colonies they exploit.
-Aphid colonies generally increase, peak and decline in abundance, and are exploited by a sequence of natural enemies, which is consistent from year to year (Dixon, 2000; Stewart et al., 1991).
-For example, they are often first attacked by a small and then a large species of ladybird (eg., Agarwala & Bardhanroy, 1999; Smith, 1966).
-The objective of this study was to use unpublished information and published results to determine the mechanisms underlying this temporal pattern and how several species of predators can coexist on the same resource.
+Generally, the size of each species reflects the size of its prey, with those feeding on mites being small and those feeding on chrysomelid larvae large (Dixon and Hemptinne 2001).
+Aphidophagous species, however, all exploit aphids as food, but there appears to be no association between the size of aphidophagous predators and that of the species or the age structure of the aphid colonies they exploit.
+Aphid colonies generally increase, peak and decline in abundance, and are exploited by a sequence of natural enemies, which is consistent from year to year (Stewart et al. 1991; Dixon 2000).
+For example, they are often first attacked by a small and then a large species of ladybird (e.g. Smith 1966; Agarwala and Bardhanroy 1999).
+The object of this study was to use unpublished information and published results to determine the mechanisms underlying this temporal pattern and how several species of predators can coexist on the same resource.